-Original construction of the channel authorized by the Rivers and Harbors Act of 1945.
+The original construction of the channel authorized by the Rivers and Harbors Act of 1945.

 Voters in Victoria County approve a $500,000 Bond Issue to share the cost to build the barge canal.

 Formal completion of the Waterway.
-Victorian J. M. Pickering cut the ribbon for the opening of the section of the GIWW between Corpus Christi and Brownsville .
+Victorian J. M. Pickering cut the ribbon for the opening of the section of the GIWW between Corpus Christi and Brownsville.

 Construction of the Barge Canal to Victoria begins.

-First 14-mile leg of the Canal to Victoria is completed.
+The first 14-mile leg of the Canal to Victoria is completed.
 Opening ceremony held at the Union Carbide docks.

-Barge Canal and Turning Basin is completed.
+Barge Canal and Turning Basin are completed.

 Dock at Turning Basin in Victoria complete.